 Like the sporty Sinn EZM 10 “Einsatzzeitmesser” Pilot Chronograph from last year, the new Clerc Hydroscaph Limited Edition Central Chronograph (ref.
-CHY-554) wrist watch comes equipped with a central chronograph minutes hand that not only makes the timekeeper’s dial more interesting to look at, but also significantly simplifies the task of measuring short periods of time: something that most common chronographs with their tiny, difficult to read totalizers are not always good at.
+CHY-554) comes equipped with a central chronograph minutes hand that not only makes the timekeeper’s dial more interesting to look at.
+The design also significantly simplifies the task of measuring short periods of time: something that most common chronographs with their tiny, difficult to read totalizers are not always good at.

 Although thanks to a pair of thin chronograph hands of white and orange colors, the new timekeeper looks like a split-seconds chronograph, it is in fact a “normal” chrono with one of the hands counting seconds and the other tallying minutes.

-With such a design the Swiss watchmaker Clerc kills two birds with just one expensive stone: it gets rid of one of sub-dials allowing for the rest of elements more room to breathe and makes it easier to read the 60-minute totalizer for persons with poor eyesight.
+With such a design the Swiss watchmaker Clerc kills two birds with just one expensive stone: it gets rid of one of the sub-dials allowing for the rest of elements more room to breathe and makes it easier to read the 60-minute totalizer for persons with poor eyesight.

 To somehow counterbalance the small-seconds indicator placed at 3 o’clock, they also placed a 24-hour day/night indicator at 9 hours.
 There is also a date window at 6 o’clock.